 - There is a wide range of available Punches & stamping tools (see pictures at top of page and left), but what one needs depends on the work envisaged.
 Some, like strap-end punches, wad punches, crew punches and button-hole punches can be very expensive.
 Simple hole punches are cheaper.
 A simple belt, for example, will need an oblong punched slot (perhaps 1") for the buckle tongue to pass through, as well as normal belt holes (a No. 5 perhaps) and perhaps a shaped end (such as a 1" English point).
 If you have to buy these (new or second-hand) they should, however, last a lifetime if used properly.

 - The tools and supplies for Stitching (see pictures at top of page and left) are generally much cheaper.
-I use black or brown Tiger polyester waxed braided thread (1mm) and standard blunt-ended harness needles for almost all my projects.
+I use black or brown Ritza/Tiger polyester waxed braided thread (1mm thick in spools of 500 metres) and standard blunt-ended harness needles for almost all my projects.
 While stitching I keep beside me a Scratch awl, a small pair of curved pliers (to tackle awkward needles) and a sharp, curved-blade Opinel knife.
 Most importantly I prepare my stitching holes in advance using diamond-pointed Japanese pricking irons and use an indispensable smooth-ended diamond-shaped stitching awl to finish hole preparation.
-Also in my stitching box is a small ruler, a lump of beeswax and a bone 'folder' for settling and smoothing finished stitching.
+Also in my stitching box is a small ruler, a small lump of beeswax and a bone 'folder' for settling and smoothing finished stitching.

-I'm not an expert on leather because, almost without exception, I've used recycled English, Italian, Belgian and French leathers.
-My advice is to research the whole subject in detail and then use the best leather you can find, taking advice from good local suppliers.
+I'm not an expert on leather because until now, almost without exception, I've used recycled English, Italian, Belgian and French leathers.
+My advice is to research the whole subject in detail and then use the best leather you can find and can afford, taking advice from good local suppliers.

 In Britain, Abbey England or Tandy can advise on what hides would suit your project and which part of the hide would best suit your needs.